JT-Engineering-Dev/azure-infra-cicd-starter/docs/SETUP_REQUIREMENTS.md

 Run through this page once per subscription to give Terraform a remote home for its state.
 After that, the GitHub workflows can plan/apply/destroy without any extra clicks.

-## 1. Pick your names
+## 1. Define your naming variables
-Set these to whatever fits your org (storage account names must be globally unique, lowercase, 3–24 chars).
+These shell variables just make the copy/paste commands easier.
+Set them to whatever fits your environment (storage account names must be globally unique, lowercase, 3–24 chars).
+They are **not** GitHub secrets—just local values for the next CLI steps.

 ```bash
 TFSTATE_LOCATION="eastus"